-When you’re visiting somewhere with as great a food scene as Salcombe, it’s no wonder you’d be considering a self catering holiday cottage (You can browse our extensive, luxury listings online).
+When you’re visiting somewhere with as great a food scene as Salcombe, it’s no wonder you’d be considering a self-catering holiday cottage (You can browse our extensive, luxury listings online).
 Why tie yourself to one option when you have so many spectacular restaurants in Salcombe and other amazing food choices?
-From eating in to eating out, here are our top tips for self catering in Salcombe.
+From eating in to eating out, here are our top tips for self-catering in Salcombe.

 Sit down and enjoy – Salcombe Restaurants

-If you want a sit down restaurant, you’ll be spoiled for choice in Salcombe.
+If you want a sit-down restaurant, you’ll be spoiled for choice in Salcombe.
 We’ve got a fantastic range to choose from.
-There’s the Winking Prawn – a firm favourite – where the chic beach vibe is combined with incredible seafood and even a barbeque.
+There’s the Winking Prawn – a firm favourite.
+Here the chic beach vibe is combined with incredible seafood and even a barbeque.
 Share the Fruits De Mer for a proper seaside dinner.

-So many of the local restaurants have views out over the estuary, so you can dine with the beauty of Salcombe right in front of you.
-Dick and Willis has a terrace where you can enjoy a glass of something fizzy along with the view, while The Jetty at the Salcombe Harbour Hotel makes perfect use of its waterfront location, and finishes it off with an award-winning chef.
+So many of the local restaurants in Salcombe have views out over the estuary, so you can dine with the beauty of Salcombe right in front of you.
+Dick and Wills has a terrace where you can enjoy a glass of something fizzy along with the view, while The Jetty at the Salcombe Harbour Hotel makes perfect use of its waterfront location, and finishes it off with an award-winning chef.

-If you’re eating out for a special occasion, or want a dinner that the kids can enjoy too, there’s somewhere for everyone in Salcombe – from fine dining to family fun.
+If you’re eating out for a special occasion, or want a dinner that the kids can enjoy too, there is a restaurant for everyone in Salcombe – from fine dining to family fun.
 And, if you’re self-catering, you won’t feel guilty about trying them all out!

 If you’re looking for a more relaxed vibe, we’ve got bars and pubs aplenty.
 The Ferry Inn sits on the edge of the water, and offers a menu with something for everyone, from quick bites to get-stuck-in mains.